karank05/Netflix-Data-Analysis/README.md

 # Tech I Used

-Jupyter Notebook
+Jupyter Notebook,
-Pandas (for all the data cleaning and manipulation) NumPy
+Pandas (for all the data cleaning and manipulation), NumPy,
 Matplotlib & Seaborn (for making the charts)